Representation of the People (Young People’s Enfranchisement) Bill [HL]

 Groups Affected

-- 16 and 17-year-olds in the UK (England specifically for local elections): They would gain the right to vote.
+- 16 and 17-year-olds in England: They would gain the right to vote in parliamentary and local elections.

-- Electoral Commission: Responsible for implementing changes to voter registration and potentially public awareness campaigns.
+- Electoral Commission: Responsible for implementing the changes.

-- Political parties: May need to adjust their campaigning strategies to engage younger voters.
+- Political parties: Would need to adapt their campaigning strategies to engage with a wider electorate.

 Powered by nyModel